Constructional Difficulty: Moderate - Large number of parts with some simple setting up required

 The 5U high 2U wide panel layout for the MOTM format module.

-The midiDAC is designed to drive any 1V/octave synthesiser.
+The midiDAC is a single channel midi to CV convertor designed to drive any 1V/octave synthesiser.
 However, it has been designed to fit beautifully into a MOTM or Oakley modular system.
-Let us first have a look at the different outputs available.
+Eight outputs are available:

-Pitch CV: 128 steps of 12 bit accurate pitch voltage conforming to 1V/octave (trimmable).
-Pitch bend is added to this signal and can be trimmed to give the maximum bend interval.
-It can be trimmed to zero if required.
+Pitch CV (Key CV): 128 steps of 12 bit accurate pitch voltage conforming to 1V/octave (trimmable).
+Pitch bend is added to this signal which can be adjusted via the bend depth control to give the maximum bend interval.

 Velocity: 0 to 10V proportional to midi note on velocity.